joseantmazonsb/docker-mail/README.md

 # What is this?

 A simple, quick way to deploy a *dockerized* mail server (SMTP/IMAP) based on postfix and dovecot and managed via [ViMbAdmin](https://www.vimbadmin.net/).
+If you just want to make things work without building anything locally, here's the [Docker Hub repository](https://hub.docker.com/repository/docker/joseantmazonsb/mailserver).

 # Key features